Policy Linking Methodology

 In India and Bangladesh facilitators led panellists in setting benchmarks for their national assessments from 2017 based on the Global Proficiency Framework (GPF) for grades 3 and 5 in mathematics and reading (in English and Bangla, respectively).
 In Nigeria, facilitators led panellists in setting benchmarks for USAID’s Early Grade Reading Assessment (EGRA) in Hausa for grade 2 and 3 students.
 In all cases, the policy linking workshops brought together 15-20 panellists per subject and grade.
 Panellists were master subject teachers, curriculum/content specialists, and assessment specialists, representative of the area for which benchmarks were being set (all the main districts of Bangladesh, the Northeast and Delhi states in India, and Hausa-speaking states in Nigeria.
 They were nominated by their governments to be invited to the workshop.

 The event consisted of three main activities:

-- Reviewing the alignment of the assessments with the GPF, with each panellist rating the items.
+- Review the alignment of the assessments with the GPF, with each panellist rating the items.
 This process found:

-- Matching assessments items with the established Global Proficiency Levels (GPL) in the GPF, with each panellist determining the levels of knowledge and skills required from students to correctly answer each aligned item.
+- Match assessments items with the established Global Proficiency Levels (GPL) in the GPF, with each panellist determining the levels of knowledge and skills required from students to correctly answer each aligned item.